csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - [instructGPT](https://arxiv.org/abs/2203.02155) / [FLAN](https://arxiv.org/abs/2109.01652) - finetune on instructions to follows instructions
   - ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators ([clark...quoc le, chris manning, 2020](https://arxiv.org/abs/2003.10555))
     - more efficient: instead of standard masked training, have generator-discriminator setup for "token detection"
-    - generator replaces many masked tokens with plausible samples (all in one forward pass)
+    - generator replaces many masked tokens with plausible samples (all in one forward pass) - train with MLM
-    - discriminator tries to guess which tokens were the masked ones
+    - discriminator tries to guess which tokens were the masked ones - this is the main model that gets used
 - dialog
   - [GODEL: Large-Scale Pre-Training for Goal-Directed Dialog](https://arxiv.org/abs/2206.11309) (baolin peng, galley, ..., gao , 2022) - add grounded pre-training
   - [Deal or No Deal?
 End-to-End Learning for Negotiation Dialogues](https://arxiv.org/abs/1706.05125) (lewis...batra, 2017) - controversial FB paper where agents "make up their own language"